spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Setup.md

     curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
     ```

-2. Sign in to Azure with the Azure CLI:
+2. Sign in to Azure with the Azure CLI, using a device code:
-    ```bash
-    az login
-    ```
-   If the CLI can open your default browser, it will do so and load an Azure sign-in page.

-   To force a device code flow use:
     ```bash
     az login --use-device-code
     ```